purplebugs/eik-search/README.md

 ### Try out search queries in Kibana Dev Tools while developing search

-In Kibana, open the Dev Tools console in the left hand panel

-Copy and paste these commands into Dev Tools, run the commands, and look at the results
+1. Run the following commands in Kibana Dev Tools and look at the results

 ```
 # Search for all documents in the index